Brian Sabean: GM Genius

 Sabean may only be the second-best-known GM in the Bay Area, but his 2010 season was second to none.

-Tim Lincecum is a two time Cy Young Award Winner, three time World Series champ with the Giants, and lead the NL in stikeouts three years in a row.
+Tim Lincecum is a two time Cy Young Award Winner, three-time World Series champ with the Giants, and lead the NL in strikeouts three years in a row.

 Original Artwork: Robert Marosi Bustamante